balllerz21/PriorityQueue/README.md

 This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads

-This project also comes with tests
+This project also comes with Google tests that test the funcionality of the priority queue*/

-*/